OfficeDev/office-js-docs-pr/docs/reference/manifest/script.md

 ---
 title: Script element in the manifest file
-description: 'The Script element defines script settings a custom function uses in Excel.' ms.date: 10/09/2018
+description: The Script element defines script settings a custom function uses in Excel. ms.date: 10/09/2018
 localization_priority: Normal
 ---